 – Smoking is not allowed on the train.

-– it is best to reserve your train tickets in advance, as popular routes and times can often sell out.
+– It is best to reserve your train tickets in advance, as popular routes and times can often sell out.

-– keep an eye on your personal belongings especially when changing trains to avoid theft.
+– Keep an eye on your personal belongings especially when changing trains to avoid theft.

 Vietnamese Bus And Coach Transportation – Good For City Hopping

 Another popular way of getting around Vietnam is by bus.
-With a well-developed network of highways, national bus services, as well as a number of private bus services, travelling by air-conditioned bus is a relatively comfortable way to cover long distances relatively quickly.
+With a well-developed network of highways, national bus services, as well as a number of private bus services, traveling by air-conditioned bus is a relatively comfortable way to cover long distances relatively quickly.

 However, it is important to note that the quality of buses and services can vary greatly depending on the company and route.